JannesB24/udl_project/README.md

 # udl_project
 This repository was created for the seminar "Understanding Deep Learning," which took place in the summer term of 2025 at the University of Osnabrück.

+## What this repository shows

+TODO: describe the novelty of the project

 # project setup
 .
 ├── Makefile (*project setup on linux based systems*)